microsoft/TemplateStudio/docs/activation.md

     await ActivationService.ActivateAsync(args);
 }
 ```
+### 3. Add a FileAssociationService

-Then we need a service that handles this new type of activation.
-We'll call it FileAssociationService, it derives from `ApplicationHandler<T>`.
+Add a FileAssociationService to your project that handles activation from files.
+It derives from `ApplicationHandler<T>`.
 As it manages activation by File​Activated​Event​Args the signature would be:

 **FileAssociationService**